-A SMOKE & TOBACCO FREE
+A SMOKE & TOBACCO FREE COLLEGE

-COLLEGE

-Proward College is committed to promoting a safe and healthy environment for its students, faculty, staff, and visitors.
+Broward College is committed to promoting a safe and healthy environment for its students, faculty, staff, and visitors.
 Extensive research shows that tobacco use, including smoking and breathing secondhand smoke, is a health hazard.
 Accordingly, Broward College has implemented a smoke and tobacco-free policy.
 In accordance with Broward College policy 6Hx2-7.21, the use, distribution or sale of tobacco or objects or devices intended to simulate tobacco use, including but not limited to cigarettes, cigars, pipes, chewing tobacco, snuff, vapor devices and electronic cigarettes is prohibited in all indoor and exterior areas of all property and facilities owned, leased or operated by the College.
 The prohibited areas include, but are not limited to, atria, entranceways, enclosed hallways within buildings, parking lots, grounds, rooftops, courtyards and exit ways.
 Smoking is prohibited in College owned or leased vehicles, whether or not on College property.

 Tobacco products, on the ground or in the waterways creates litter and causes harm to the environment and animals.
-Tobacco products contain toxic chemicals that pollute the environment and are only biodegradable under ideal conditions which can take anywhere from 2 to 25 years to degrade.
+Tobacco products contain toxic chemicals that pollute the environment and are only biodegradable under ideal conditions which can take anywhere from two to 25 years to degrade.

-STUDENT DISCIPLINARY
+STUDENT DISCIPLINARY PROCEDURES

-PROCEDURES

-College disciplinary proceedings, as well as special guidelines for cases involving alleged sexual misconduct, dating violence, domestic violence, sexual assault, or stalking are detailed in Broward College's Code of Conduct, 6Hx2-5.02 and A6Hx2-5.02.
+College disciplinary proceedings are detailed in Broward College's Code of Conduct, 6Hx2-5.02 and A6Hx2-5.02.
 Noted below are some pertinent items regarding disciplinary processes and hearings: